 Visiting International Research Scholar Program

-CALS welcomes law professors and legal scholars from all over the world come to Lewis & Clark Law School as a Visiting International Research Scholar.
-Visits may range anywhere from one week to one year to do self-directed, in-depth research on animal law.
-We value and appreciate the perspective that Visiting Scholars provide for our students and faculty, as well as providing opportunities for our Scholars to immerse themselves in our animal law community and learn more about U.S. animal law.
-Scholars chosen for our Visiting International Research Scholar Program have the opportunity to participate in our many animal law programs, including auditing our Animal Law courses, attending our annual Animal Law Conference, presenting to groups on campus, and interacting with students and faculty.
+CALS welcomes law professors and legal scholars from all over the world to come to Lewis & Clark Law School as a Visiting International Research Scholar or a Visiting International Animal Law Ambassador.
+CALS values and appreciates the perspective that Visiting Scholars and Visiting Ambassadors provide for our students and faculty, as well as providing opportunities for our Scholars and Ambassadors to immerse themselves in our animal law community and learn more about U.S. animal law.
+Scholars chosen for our Visiting International Research Scholar Program have the opportunity to participate in our many animal law programs, including auditing our Animal Law courses, attending our annual Animal Law Conference (in the fall), presenting to groups on campus, and interacting with students and faculty.
+Ambassadors study with us for a shorter period of time, and likewise participate in our Animal Law programs.
+Through these opportunities, we are able to help develop animal law around the world and foster the exchange of information and expertise with international colleagues who are dedicated to advancing animal protection through the law.